Zamora wraps up 50 years in journalism

 Ronnie Zamora Jr. teaches journalism at Los Fresnos High School, as he did for 12 years before that at Pace High School in the Brownsville Independent School District.
 Laura is in corporate communications for Keurig Dr Pepper in Dallas.

 “Don’t forget to mention my wife Yolanda Zamora.
 She was an elementary school teacher for 36 years, mostly in BISD but yeah, she had a hand in all of this, too,” Zamora said, adding that both of them stressed the importance of education and good writing with all three children.
-Juli retires effective Dec.
-31, from Austin Anderson high school in the Austin school district.
+Juli is a teacher at Anderson high school in the Austin school district.

 Back at the Herald, Zamora hired three kids out of high school who have done him and themselves proud, he said.